LucasHJin/obsidian-notes/6 - Full Notes/SWE/React - useRef.md

 ___________________________________________________________________________
 # React - useRef

-**UseReference:** Allows a component to remember a value without re-rendering
+**useRef:** Allows a component to remember a value without re-rendering
 - Similar to [[React - useState]] but no re-render
+- For when you want a component to remember info without refreshing
+	- Value will not be destroyed each re-render (persists through lifecycle)
+- *Note:* Change the `.current` property to update the value inside the ref
+	- BUT → Do not write or read ref.current during rendering ([only in event handlers or effects](https://react.dev/reference/react/useRef))

 **Usecases:**
 - Accessing/interacting with DOM elements
+	- Can set a reference to a specific button and then focus on it
+	- **Note** → only use for non-destructive DOM operations
+	- React commits to DOM instead of manual change (main point of the library)
 - Handling focus, animations and transitions
 - Managing timers and interavls
+- Performing imperative actions

 **How:**
 - Creating